When Is Your State’s Tax-Free Weekend?

 Additional tax-free weekends might be announced throughout the year.

-States Without Tax-Free Days
+States Without Tax-Free Days in 2026

 - Arizona